BYUFLOWLab/pyoptsparsewrapper/README.md

 - `gf` is an array of the gradients of f (not used in multiobj case)
 - `gc` is the gradients of the constraints and is of size (len(c), len(x)).

-The script will automatically detect if gradients are provided or not.
+The script will automatically detect if gradients are provided or not.  func can accept extra arguments, you pass those in with the args option.

 See example.py for examples.